DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - it also means that both open-source devs as well as adversaries are able to review the code for vulns
         - the greatest risk of open-source software is relying on outdated versions -- especially true of shared libraries
         - an org should develop processes to ensure that all open-source software is periodically updated, likely in a way that differs from the process for updating COTS
+        - By monitoring assets containing open source libraries for vulnerabilities, organizations can stay informed about any newly discovered vulnerabilities or weaknesses in these libraries.
+This allows them to take proactive measures, such as applying patches or updates, implementing workarounds, or finding alternative solutions, to mitigate the risk of zero-day attacks.

 - 8.4.3 Third-party
     - **Third-party software**: (AKA outsourced software) is software made specifically for an org by a third party